MaazXQureshi/ece1724webproject/proposal/proposal.md

 ### Integration with external services

-(To expand on this)
+The project will integrate with the following third-party APIs to further enhance user experience:
+1. Email API: An email service like SendGrid will be used to send notifications and announcements to users who have subscribed to events.
+This gives the event organizers a simple way to communicate with interested participants.
+2. Google Maps API: This is a optional API integration that the team plans to add if time permits.
+It will display the location of the event on an interactive map, providing users with better location context.

 ### Explanation of how these features fulfill the course requirements

 The project leverages modern technologies and web development best practices for both frontend and backend development.
 The responsive user interface will be built using React and Tailwind CSS, leveraging reusable components offered by shadcn/ui such as dashboard cards and forms.
-It uses express.js as backend to manage data stored in PostgreSQL and image URLs stored on the cloud using DigitalOcean Spaces.
+It uses Express.js as backend to manage data stored in PostgreSQL and image URLs stored on the cloud using DigitalOcean Spaces.
 The frontend and backend will interact using RESTful API as implemented in course assignments.

 In addition, the project implements two advanced features:

-- **User Authentication and Authorization**

-  - Secure login and role-based access control are implemented to manage the two user roles, ensuring that users can only access features relevant to their role.
+- **User Authentication and Authorization**：Secure login and role-based access control are implemented to manage the two user roles, ensuring that users can only access features relevant to their role.

-- **API integration with external services**
+- **API integration with external services**：The platform will be integrated with an email API to manage event communication between the organizers and subscribed users.
-  - (To expand on this)

 ### Project scope and feasibility